Master Credit Card Balance Transfers for Big Savings

 Here's a quick recap of what you need to remember about balance transfers:

-• A balance transfer lets you move existing credit card debt to a new card, often with a 0 intro APR.
+• A balance transfer moves existing credit card debt to a new card, often with a temporary 0 intro APR.

 Final Thoughts